 Diversity, equity, and inclusion (DEI) have been a central part of the academic debate in the last few years, driving cultural and structural changes in research institutes and universities of the Global North.
 A significant focus at the Global North has been on diversifying the pool of applicants by encouraging applicants from underrepresented backgrounds to apply and promoting the debate on building inclusive teams5,6.
 While these actions are essential to advance DEI in the Global North academic ecosystem, they seldom change global resource and academic recognition disparities.

 Global North researchers are often regarded as experts in their respective fields, enjoying a reputation beyond their local contexts.
 Conversely, Global South researchers are often perceived as being confined to their own regions, with their scientific authority seen as deriving from the knowledge and expertise originating in the Global North.
 The perception that expertise flows from the Global North to the Global South is maintained by deeply rooted practices in academia, creating the colonial structure of academic knowledge.
 Another example of academic neocolonialism is the bias in citations7,8 and claims of scientific discovery.
-Citations and recognition of scientific achievements are usually measured through the number of citations (despite the controversies around this measure)9.
-However, it is common that papers with novel insights or findings published by researchers or institutions from the Global South are not cited in studies from research groups from the Global North (Figure 1, violin charts), even publications presented in long-standing, high-impact journals 7.
+Recognition of scientific achievements are usually measured through the number of citations (despite the controversies around this measure)9.
+However, it is common that papers with novel insights or findings published by researchers or institutions from the Global South are less cited in studies from research groups from the Global North, even publications presented in long-standing, high-impact journals 7.
 This situation creates a vicious cycle in which northern institutions, mainly in Europe and North America, dictate knowledge, maintaining the status quo of academic expertise.
 Other examples include practices of data acquisition with no engagement of local knowledge (known as parachute science) , and the underrepresentation (or complete lack of representation) of scientists from the Global South as speakers in conferences and editorial boards of long-standing journals6.
-Some mechanisms maintaining this structure include taking English as the lingua franca of scientific practice1010 and even positive bias for Global North countries to publish in (their own) high-impact journals11 .
+Some mechanisms maintaining this structure include taking English as the lingua franca of scientific practice10 and even positive bias for Global North countries to publish in (their own) high-impact journals11 .

-While we acknowledge the recent progress in DEI in academia, little or nothing has been done to reduce the practices that promote the global academic labor division that frames Global South researchers as primarily data gatherers or case study producers.
+While we acknowledge the recent progress in DEI in academia (e.g., Brazil receiving more citations in some regions than European countries in Fig. 1), little or nothing has been done to reduce the practices that promote the global academic labor division that frames Global South researchers as primarily data gatherers or case study producers.
 Overcoming this neocolonial structure implies recognizing the knowledge produced outside the Global North as being as reliable and scientifically sound as the one made by research institutes in the Global North.
 Scientific solutions require specific and contextual knowledge, especially in the face of global changes12.
 For example, management actions and policies developed to protect and maintain biological diversity and ecosystem services might not be the same in tropical and temperate regions13.
 Also, the values that different communities hold might require different responses and debates with local and global science14.
 Consequently, excluding the scientific knowledge produced in those places is rooted in academic colonialism and should be considered to develop better solutions.

 Here, we argue that if the Global North is committed to changing the status quo of academic knowledge, researchers and research institutes must do a better job toward actions that improve the intellectual visibility of underrepresented groups by (i) recognizing practices in scientific work that promote intellectual neocolonialism and (ii) implementing actions that break down the labor division in scientific knowledge.
 In the following sections, we propose interventions that the Global North, from individuals to institutions, should adopt to support a contra-colonial structure knowledge production.